microsoft/semantic-kernel/docs/decisions/0054-processes.md

 ### Components of the Process library

 The proposed architecture of a Process is based on a graph execution model where nodes, which we call Steps, perform work by invoking user defined Kernel Functions.
-Edges in the graph are defined from an event driven perspective and carry information about the event as well as a data payload.
+Edges in the graph are defined from an event driven perspective and carry metadata about the event as well as a data payload containing the output of the Kernel Function invocation.

 Starting from the ground up, the components of a processes are: